caramelmelmel/markdown-cv/index.md

 `February 2021` <br/>
 DigiHealth MIT Hackathon Challenge <br/>
 Attained first place for the MIT Digihealth hackathon challenge. <br/>
-Designed an I phone native application as a B2B product application to cater food deliveries to people with food allergies in the United States.
+Designed an I phone native application as a B2B product application to cater food deliveries to people with food allergies in the United States within 24 hours.
 Helped to kickstart Safemeals as a startup from this.

-## Weekend Projects
+## Projects